 Summer Camps for Children with Hearing Loss

-Frost Valley YMCA is pleased to announce a partnership with Clarke Schools for Hearing and Speech.
-This exciting development will allow Frost Valley to better serve campers with hearing loss who communicate orally.
-Our partnership will ensure that every child will have the support necessary so that they are able to enjoy a traditional camp experience alongside their peers.
+Frost Valley YMCA has had a partnership with Clarke Schools for Hearing and Speech since 2017.
+This exciting collaboration will allow Frost Valley to better serve campers with hearing loss who communicate orally.
+This partnership ensures that every child will have the support necessary so that they are able to enjoy a traditional camp experience alongside their peers.